 The sacristan of the villiage opened the church for us and lit the candles on the altar.
 We sat down and soaked up the atmosphere until the priest arrived.
 He was wearing a winter anorak and started to play the organ.
 There I was: sitting in a church, listening to organ music in the remotest village of the world.
 The High Arctic all around me, while remembering the cemetery experience in the remotest village of the world.
 At the same time, I felt warmly welcomed by the villagers.

-Life can be such a deep experience, which I want to share with you in my book "Frozen Latitudes", which is available on Kickstarter now until March 23rd.
+Life can be such a deep experience, which I want to share with you in my book “Frozen Latitudes”.

 - 288 pages about 30 years of traveling to the High Arctic